rust-lang/rfcs/text/3543-patchable-function-entry.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 `patchable-function-entry` provides configurable nop padding before function symbols and after function symbols but before any generated code.
 We refer to the former as `prefix` padding and the latter as `entry` padding.
-For example, if we had a function `f` with `prefix` set to 3 and `entry` to 2, we'd expect to see:
+For example, if we had a function `f` with `prefix_nops` set to 3 and `entry_nops` to 2, we'd expect to see:

 ```
 nop